-Creamy, silky, easy and cost effective!
-This homemade Whole 30 Approved Creamer makes your cup of joe smooth and even frothy without a blender, you’re going to be hooked and you won’t miss your half and half at all.
+Creamy, silky, and easy!
+This homemade Dairy-Free Coffee Creamer makes your cup of joe smooth and even frothy without a blender, you’re going to be hooked and you won’t miss your half and half at all.

 Ever since my first Whole30, three years ago I have been on the hunt for the best Dairy Free Coffee Creamer.
 I have done cashew creamer (HERE), I have done bulletproof coffee, ghee, coconut milk and coconut cream.
 While all delicious, viable, dairy free coffee options, they all included my blender.

 I’m sure you’ve tried to plainly mix in coconut milk into your coffee… how about some collagen too?
 With a spoon?
 Plain, chunky, fail.
 Gross.
 Then there are some store-bought options, like Nutpods.
-I hear they are great, but alas, I can’t afford to buy them on the regular, and also, they have some emulsifiers in them which don’t agree with me.
+I personally at not a fan.
+They fall flat, too thin, not creamy enough.

-This Whole 30 Approved creamer?
-It’s the real deal.
+This Dairy Free Coffee Creamer is the real deal.
 Creamy, dreamy, easy, and SO affordable.
 For about $20 in ingredients, you get 40 ounces of coffee creamer, that’s about .50 an ounce.
-Whereas the leading dairy free coffee creamer goes for $2.50 an ounce!
+Cheaper than buying coffee every day!

 When you’re on the road to health and wellness making things at home becomes second nature.
-While there are many convenience foods on the market, none of them will ever be better for you or as cost effective as making it your damn self.
+While there are many convenience foods on the market, none of them will ever be better for you or as cost-effective as making it your damn self.
 Especially in the dairy-free coffee creamer category.
 Weird fillers, starches, and food-like products always make their way in to make the product thick, or cheaper, or shelf-stable.
 No thanks.

 Raw cashews, soaked (activated) to minimize the phytic acid (an anti-nutrient that can impair nutrient absorption and irritate the gut).
 To activate nuts soak them in filtered water with 1/2 a teaspoon salt for four hours.
 Drain and rinse well before use.
 You can purchase these at the bulk section of your Whole Foods or HERE.